fieldtrip/website/workshop/neuroimaging2-2526/sped4.md

     data_all = ft_preprocessing(cfg);

-We now select one of the conditions from the dataset for time-frequency analysis:
+For subsequent analysis we extract the trials of the fully incongruent condition and the fully congruent condition to separate data structures.

     cfg = [];
     cfg.trials = data_all.trialinfo == 3;
     dataFIC = ft_redefinetrial(cfg, data_all);

+    cfg = [];
+    cfg.trials = data_all.trialinfo == 9;
+    dataFC = ft_redefinetrial(cfg, data_all);

-If you want, you can save the data to disk in order to easily continue later on, without having to read in all data again:
+Subsequently you can save the data to disk, to easily continue later on, without having to read in all data again:

     save dataFIC dataFIC
+    save dataFC dataFC

+We will first go through several options for time-frequency analysis by analysing the data of the fully incongruent condition (`dataFIC`).
+Then, we'll briefly go into comparing conditions, partly in preparation for the later hands-on session on (cluster-based permutation) statistics.

 ## TFR I: Hanning taper, fixed window length